mrdoob/three.js/threejs/lessons/threejs-cameras.md

 The first article was [about fundamentals](threejs-fundamentals.html).
 If you haven't read that yet you might want to start there.

-Let's talk about Cameras in three.js.
+Let's talk about cameras in three.js.
 We covered some of this in the [first article](threejs-fundamentals.html) but we'll cover it in more detail here.

 The most common camera in three.js and the one we've been using up to this point is the `PerspectiveCamera`.
 It gives a 3d view where things in the distance appear smaller than things up close.

 The `PerspectiveCamera` defines a *frustum*.
 [A *frustum* is a solid pyramid shape with the tip cut off](https://en.wikipedia.org/wiki/Frustum).
 By name of a solid I mean for example a cube, a cone, a sphere, a cylinder, and a frustum are all names of different kinds of solids.